EFT Payment: An Essential Guide to Electronic Funds Transfer

 An EFT payment works by digitally moving money from one bank account to another, eliminating the need for physical checks.
 All EFT transactions are encrypted for security and come with a unique EFT trace number to facilitate tracking.

-Q: What is the difference between ACH and EFT payments?
+Q: What is the difference between an EFT payment and an ACH payment?

 While ACH transactions are a type of EFT, there is a distinction between the two.
 All ACH payments go through the ACH network, while EFT payments skip this step and occur as purely digital transactions between two financial institutions.